gnulib/dynmi-lib/README.md

 * distributed mutex and leader selection between instances
 * publishing broadcast messages to channels
 * subscribing for message notifications on channels
+* a message queue for parallel processing of sequential sessions

 ## Getting started
 Setup the repo as following: